Dutch or Flemish?

 I am a Flemish translator but I translate into Dutch.
-This may only be one short sentence, yet it can lead to so much more confusion.
+This one short sentence can lead to so much confusion.
 I mean… Flemish is a whole different language, is it not?

 To answer this question, we need to make the distinction between spoken and written language.